astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 * Where does Sydney Bloom go?
 * What is Astro's role in the Second Renaissance?
 * Who created the 2004 Judgement Day's Skynet virus?
-* Which Zion era (Neo is the 6th) includes Captain Power?
 * Proteus needs to deliver the leukemia cure to Sarah Connor.
 Via Sydney?

 System Shock: https://www.systemshock.org/index.php?topic=269.0